Alan Keyes: Personal life

 Keyes is married to Jocelyn Marcel Keyes, who is of Indian descent and is from Calcutta.
 They have three children: Francis, Maya, and Andrew.
-Keyes is a traditional Catholic and a third-degree Knight of Columbus.
+Keyes is a traditionalist Catholic and a third-degree Knight of Columbus.
 He was also a close friend of Brazilian philosopher Olavo de Carvalho.

 In 2005, at the age of nineteen, Keyes' daughter, Maya Marcel-Keyes, publicly announced she was a lesbian.
 At the time, Marcel-Keyes told The Washington Post that her father had thrown her out of his apartment, stopped speaking to her, and stopped paying for her education.
 Marcel-Keyes also stated that her family had taken these steps after she attended a demonstration against President George W. Bush and asserted that her father "cut her off" because she is a "'liberal queer'".
 In October 2007, Alan Keyes contradicted reports that he had disowned his daughter, stating that to do so would be "wrong in the eyes of God."
 However, Keyes maintained that he would not give his approval to Marcel-Keyes's homosexuality and contended that he must "stand for the truth Jesus Christ represents".